-In order to carry out the study, we used the methodological tool designed by the MESECVI and Eurosocial+, basing the design of questionnaire on that, and including open-ended questions in the format of an in-depth interview. (see Annex 1).
-This questionnaire was distributed to key stakeholders, (see Annex 2) enabling us to obtain greater knowledge on the functioning of the shelters.
+In order to carry out the study, we used the methodological tool designed by the MESECVI and Eurosocial+, basing the design of the questionnaire on that, and including open-ended questions in the format of an in-depth interview.
+This questionnaire was distributed to key stakeholders, enabling us to obtain greater knowledge on the functioning of the shelters.
 Interviews were conducted both virtually (three) and in person (three).